timkahlke/ampli-tools/README.md

 # ampli-tool
-Collection of helper scripts for amplicon sequence analysis
+Collection of helper scripts for amplicon sequence analysis, e.g. as outlined in the workflow in the docs directory.

 Note: to get a full list of possible parameters and a short description of each tool just call the script without parameters.